 Review your privacy settings: Review your settings for social networks and sharing sites to make sure you are only sharing your data with those you intend to.
 For example, Facebook created a privacy checkup tool to help you with this.

-9. Secure your computer: Make sure your antivirus and firewall are working properly.
-Here is how to check if your setup if correct forWindows 10 and OSX.
-Toms guide and other sites have review to help you choose the antivirus that fit you the best.
+Configure your computer security software: Make sure your antivirus and firewall are working properly.
+Here is how to check this for Windows 10 and OSX.
+Tom’s Guide and other sites have reviews to help you choose the antivirus software that is best for you.